jjvanzon/JJs-Music-Production-2020-2024/README.md

 ### Maybe

-7 songs I like less, and might be more laborious to make better.
+Some songs I like less, and might be more laborious to make better.

 - Roseanna.s3m:
     - Might be nice composition-wise, but perhaps might do better with better sounds.